Keio University

 I joined the hospital in 1994, the year Japan's aging rate exceeded 14% and the country entered an "aging society."

 II.
-Looking Ahead to Death—End-of-Life Care
+Facing Death—End-of-Life Care

 III.
 Focusing on the "Remaining Functions" of the Super-Elderly

-Viewing the Behavior of the Super-Elderly Positively
+Viewing the Actions of the Super-Elderly Positively

 Nursing and caregiving staff tend to focus on what the super-elderly "cannot do."
 For example, "they cannot eat by themselves" or "they cannot walk by themselves."
 However, it is important to have a perspective that focuses on remaining functions, such as "they cannot carry food to their mouth, but they can chew" or "walking is difficult, but they can transfer to the toilet seat."
 By looking at what they can do now rather than what they cannot do, we can notice their remaining functions.

-Preventing States of Inactivity—Avoiding the Pain of Immobility
+Preventing Inactivity—Avoiding the Pain of Immobility

 A Secure Environment—The Most Important is the Human Environment

 For the super-elderly, a secure environment is not determined solely by the newness of equipment or buildings.
-What is more important than anything else is the presence of the people they interact with daily.
+What is most important is the presence of the people they interact with daily.
 Facial expressions, the way one speaks, the way one touches, the posture of waiting—each of these shapes a sense of security for that person.
 Only when the human environment is in place can the super-elderly spend their time in their own way.
 I believe that the key to creating a secure environment always lies in "people."

 IV.
 A World Beyond Imagination—For the Caregiver, "Aging" is an Unknown World